RealismusModding/realismusmodding.github.io/mods/seasons/manual/gameplay/geo.md

 If you want to play with weather and growth of a specific area, you can first search for a GEO mod close to it.
 If you can't find it, you can either create one yourself or ask the team about it.
 If enough requests are made for the same area we might consider making a mod for it.

+### Current GEO mods published by Realismus Modding
+Wales - based on weather data from the village of Cwmystwyth Northern Sweden - based on weather data from Storuman and Dikanäs Paraguay - based on weather data from Concepción
+U.S. Midwest - based on weather data from Princeton, Missouri The default weather is based on Yeovilton, UK, but edited to get colder winters.